Let’s discuss what’s going on here in the Sacrifice Zones—specifically our rural sacrifice zones.

 Dividing us into two is a straw man argument that corporations and their political mouthpieces have found to be quite effective.
 Those talking points reduce people to two stereotypes and pit those stereotypes against one another.

-Industry talking points are regurgitated by bought politicians, and then often printed in the papers as if they’re somehow made true just because some paid corporate shill recites the industry script.
-That Greek Chorus—consisting of pundits, lobbyists, and elected officials all telling you in no uncertain terms that the corporate land grabs victimizing our rural neighbors are somehow good for WV families—models how you should rationalize allowing this travesty of sacrifice to go on.
+Industry talking points are regurgitated by bought politicians, and then often printed in the papers as if they’re somehow made true just because some paid corporate shill in office recites the industry script.
+That Greek Chorus—consisting of pundits, lobbyists, and elected officials all telling you in no uncertain terms that the corporate land grabs victimizing our rural neighbors are somehow good for WV families—models how they want you to rationalize allowing this travesty of sacrifice here in WV and similar areas to go on.

 So how should you react, audience, when some poor soul begs for help to save the family farm?

 “Worry not!” intones the Chorus.
-“She’s just a dumb hillbilly/treehugger, so she deserves it.”
+“She’s just a dumb hillbilly, so she deserves it.
+Or she’s a dumb treehugger who wants to return to the stone age.”

 Yeah, the response is essentially the same MEH because they have the same owners.
-Only the specific insult changes, based on what they think you’re more likely to hate.
+It’s only the specific insult that changes, based on what they think you’re more likely to hate.

 The Greek Chorus Soothes the Outraged Conscience